Ordina-Group/cursus-docker/markdown/mesosmarathon.md

 Marathon is designed to launch long-running applications, and, in Mesosphere, serves as a replacement for a traditional init system.
 It has many features that simplify running applications in a clustered environment, such as high-availability, node constraints, application health checks, an API for scriptability and service discovery, and an easy to use web user interface.

-# Let's get started
+## Let's get started

-##
-- Because installing a complex stack like this is not the goal of this course, we will provide you with your own Mesos and Marathon stack.
+Because installing a complex stack like this is not the goal of this course, we will provide you with your own Mesos and Marathon stack.
-- Execute the commands below to clean up and get the cluster up and running
+Execute the commands below to clean up and get the cluster up and running:

 ```
 cd /mnt/sda1/cursus-docker/mesos-marathon